Skip to main content

 • Hosted in Hetzner’s Nuremberg data-centre park, which holds ISO/IEC 27001:2022 certification (audited by SOCOTEC) covering infrastructure, operation, and customer support.
 EthicsPortal itself is not separately ISO 27001 certified.

-• Published DPA grants the Controller explicit right to object to subprocessor changes (§6.4, 30-day notice + termination remedy) and commits to 72-hour breach notification (§6.6).
+• Published DPA grants the Controller an explicit right to object to subprocessor changes (§6.4, 30-day notice + termination remedy) and commits to 72-hour breach notification (§6.6).

 • Zero-AI commitment codified in DPA §6.10 and on the public subprocessor list: no LLM or AI inference provider is in the data chain.